CodeConfidant/filewrap/README.txt

 isdir(filepath) 	                    Return boolean value (True or False) to check if filepath argument is a directory.
                                         The filepath argument must be a string.

+istar(filepath) 	                    Return boolean value (True or False) to check if filepath argument is a tar archive.
+                                        The filepath argument must be a string.

+iszip(filepath) 	                    Return boolean value (True or False) to check if filepath argument is a zip archive.
+                                        The filepath argument must be a string.

 ren(current_filepath, desired_filepath) Rename single/multiple files or directories.
                                         current_filepath represents the file path's name being changed. desired_filepath represents the file path's new intended name. current_filepath and desired_filepath can either be:
                                             Two strings
                                             Two lists of equal length consisting of strings

+tar_wrap(filepath) 	                    Create a tar archive with gzip compression & .gz extension.

+tar_extract(filepath) 	                Extract a tar gzip archive contents to working directory.

+zip_wrap(filepath) 	                    Create a zip archive with DEFLATE compression.

+zip_extract(filepath) 	                Extract a zip archive contents to working directory.